newretirement/fpe-api/migrate/v4_to_v5.md

 The [POST /v4/forecast](https://github.com/newretirement/fpe-api#post-forecast) endpoint calculates and returns a forecast that contains a set of time series projections.
 The values within each time series are either yearly (default) or monthly depending on how the request is configured.

-Prior to [v4.2.0](https://github.com/newretirement/fpe-api/releases/tag/v4.2.0), the period of the projection values was specified via a query param:
+Prior to [v4.2.0](https://github.com/newretirement/fpe-api/releases/tag/v4.2.0), the period of the projection values was specified exclusively via a query param:

 ```
 POST /v4/forecast?period=${P}